 In May 2016, the median annual wage for computer systems analysts was more than $87,000, the BLS reported.
 As with any occupation, factors such as educational qualifications and experience, as well as local market conditions, can influence the earning and advancement potential of computer systems analysts.

 Securing a job in this growing field likely will require a dedication to attaining educational qualifications and, once in the workforce, on-the-job training in a specific discipline.

 A bachelor’s degree that combines a computer-related focus with business courses is one possible method of entry into the profession.
-For example, a business administration degree with a concentration in computer science may provide an understanding of technology’s changing role in the corporate world and how it can be applied to improve business processes.
+For example, a business administration degree with a concentration in computer information systems may provide an understanding of technology’s changing role in the corporate world and how it can be applied to improve business processes.